eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - impl
 - utest

-#### CLI returns `formatVersion` with the startup state
+#### CLI returns `apiVersion` with the startup state
-`swdd~cli-returns-format-version-with-startup-state~1`
+`swdd~cli-returns-api-version-with-startup-state~1`

 Status: approved

-When the user invokes the CLI with a request to get startup state, the CLI shall always display the field `formatVersion` of the startup state together with the requested startup state.
+When the user invokes the CLI with a request to get startup state, the CLI shall always display the field `apiVersion` of the startup state together with the requested startup state.

 Tags:
 - GetStartupState